Gathering graphic design ideas for your business might seem overwhelming. There’s so much good design out there but there’s also a lot of bad design.

 Make sure that it stands out against your graphics.
 You wouldn’t want to put a colorful logo on top of a colorful graphic.
 This is another reason why you need that black and white logo you created!

 –Stay simple.
-Your designs should be eye catching but to ensure that they don’t distract from your content.
-Graphic design is meant to enhance not take away from content.
+Your designs should be eye-catching but to ensure that they don’t distract from your content.
+Graphic design is meant to enhance not take away from the content.

 –Use text, colors and simple shapes to get started.
 If you don’t have graphic design experience your social media posts can still be enhanced with fonts and colors.